PurdueCAM2Project/SE4ML/sphinx-book/source/unsupervised/chapter_ml.rst

 Unsupervised learning can be applied when a person mimicks the behaviors of another person.
-Imagine that you have a vacation in Korea and hear people saying ``안녕하세요`` when they meet.
-Even though nobody (i.e., there is no teacher) tells you what it means, you start saying ``안녕하세요`` when you meet people.
+Imagine that you have a vacation in USA and hear people saying "hello" when they meet.
+Even though nobody (i.e., there is no teacher) tells you what it means, you start saying "hello" when you meet people.
 This is an example of unsupervised learning.
 Unsupervised learning can also be used to discover patterns in data, for example, people that buy apples are liekly to buy organes also.
 Web search engines are examples of unsupervised learning.
 These engines analyze many websites and rank websites for different search keywords.
 There is no "teacher" specifying the correct orders.

 Define Learning
 ---------------